thepaperpilot/thepaperpilot.github.io/site/garden/filter-bubbles/index.md

 A lot of political topics are deeply personal and emotionally exhausting to engage with, particularly for those marginalized under the current power structures.
 For example, trans rights are an extremely important political issue, but demanding that trans people continually defend their very existence against reactionary attacks amounts to a form of re-traumatization.
 People not being exposed to these kinds of upsetting things is not a problem to be solved, and democracy can survive while allowing people to filter out political topics or perspectives they don't want to see.
 You do not need to tolerate the intolerant (as argued by Karl Popper, who coined the term "[paradox of tolerance](https://en.wikipedia.org/wiki/Paradox_of_tolerance)").

-Admittedly, as a [Leftist](/garden/leftism/index.md), I desire revolutionary change and see such transformation as necessary before this framework of consent can fully hold true.
+Admittedly, I desire revolutionary change and see such transformation as necessary before this framework of consent can fully hold true.
 Today, the drive to filter out politics often stems from alienation or reactionary thinking—a symptom of a capitalist system designed to depoliticize and pacify the masses.
 That's why I object to blanket policies like ["No Politics" Rules](/garden/no-politics-rules/index.md) that promote political apathy.

 ### Radicalization